danjbrown/nodejs-mysql-rest-api/README.md

  * Example parameters for the MySql connection are provided in a separate configuration file /models/config.js.
  * The code uses ECMAScript 6 standards including classes, therefore please run it using the latest version of NodeJS.

+Features
+ * nodemon, a script monitor that watches for code changes and restarts the application.

 ### Usage

 Clone or download the repository.

-Install the application:
+Install the application

  ```
  npm install
  ```

-Run the application
+Run the application, using nodemon

  ```
  node start